sleepydragonsw/capacitive-buttons-android/README.txt

 1. INTRODUCTION

-This application simply allows the user to set the brightness of the capacitive buttons (the back, home, and recent tasks buttons) on the HTC One X.  Root is required in order for this application to work.
+This application simply allows the user to set the brightness of the capacitive buttons (the back, home, and recent tasks buttons), specifically for the HTC One
+X.  Root is required in order for this application to work.

 ===============================================================================
 2. LICENSE